flatironinstitute/spikeforest_old/README.md

  <!--- #marker:5ee480a5-spikeforest-preparing-recordings-mda -->

-To create a recording in .mda format (suitable for running SpikeForest sorters), use the SpikeExtractors package, which should be installed as part of the SpikeForest installation.
+To create a recording in .mda format (suitable for running SpikeForest sorters), use the SpikeExtractors package, which will be installed as part of the SpikeForest installation.
 For more information, see [SpikeInterface](https://github.com/SpikeInterface/).
 (More details are needed here.
 We should provide an explicit example.)

 ## Installing the spike sorters